delegateas/DataModelViewer/README.md

    - `azure-pipelines-external.yml`

 2. **Set Up Variables and Service Connection**
-   - Create a variable group (e.g., `DataModel`) in your Azure DevOps project with all required variables (see the "Setting in pipeline" section above for details).
+   - Create a variable group (e.g. called `DataModel`) in your Azure DevOps project with all required variables (see the "Setting in pipeline" section above for details).
    - Ensure you have an Azure Resource Manager service connection configured (the name should match the one set in the earlier configured variable `AzureServiceConnectionName`).

 3. **Configure the Pipeline**
-   - Add a new pipeline in Azure DevOps using the `azure-pipelines-external.yml` file as the pipeline definition.
+   - Add a new "Azure Repos Git" pipeline in Azure DevOps and choose the `azure-pipelines-external.yml` file from your repository as the "Existing Azure Pipelines YAML file" to base the pipeline on.
-   - Adjust the parameters in the YAML file as needed for your environment (e.g., variable group name, resource group, location).
+   - Adjust the parameters in the YAML file as needed for your environment (usually only if you chose another name for the variable group than "Datamodel").

 4. **Pipeline Execution**
    - The first time the pipeline is run you will see a "This pipeline needs permission to access a resource..." click "View" and give it permission to access the variable group you have created.
    - The pipeline will clone the public DataModelViewer repository, build the application, and deploy it using the shared templates.
    - The pipeline is scheduled to run daily at 03:00 AM by default.
 You can adjust or remove the schedule as needed.
+You can of course also run the pipeline ad-hoc if you wish.

 ## Notes